svrooij/smartmeter2mqtt/README.md

 #### MQTT - Auto discovery homeassistant

 If you're running home assistant, be sure to enable mqtt discovery `--mqtt-discovery` and `--mqtt-discovery-prefix` (defaults to `homeassistant`).
-This will make sure the following sensors will automattically show up in home assistant:
+This will make sure the following sensors will automatically show up in home assistant:

 - **Current usage**: Your current total usage (can be negative when delivering power)
 - **Total used T1**: Total power consumed from the grid in T1